KeithWilliamsGMIT/4th-Year-Mobile-Application-Development-Project/README.md

 The main enhancement for this project is orientated around also extracting the total expense, and possibly the expense of each individual item, from the receipt.
 This information can then be used to provide a visual representation of spending over time.
 However, the problems with implementing this feature are as follows:
 1. The text extraction must be more accurate.
 2. Currency may be harder to identify in a string of text.
-3. Implementing this functionality will be time consuming.
+3. Implementing this functionality will be time-consuming.